standard-for-public-code/standard-for-public-code/GOVERNANCE.md

 - Licensing and intellectual property changes (including new logos, wordmarks) (simple majority)
 - Adding, archiving, or removing sub-projects (simple majority)

-By simple majority, we mean that at least half of the team members have voted in favor, and super majority two thirds of the team members.
+By simple majority, we mean that at least half of the steering team members have voted in favor, and super majority two thirds of the steering team members.

 ## Code of Conduct